-- Caps Fire Territory tax rates at 0.4% - Requires the county to approve all fire territory LIT distributions
+- Caps Fire Territory tax rates at 0.4% - Requires the county to approve all fire territories going forward

 - Fire territories are an important tool for consolidation and increasing professional fire and EMS coverage. - Many fire territories have rates over 0.4% currently and those rates are set based on how much DLGF determines the territory needs to operate when they are formed.
-Arbitrarily capping this reduces the effectiveness of the fire territory.
+Arbitrarily capping this reduces the effectiveness of the fire territory. - Requiring the county to approve of all prospective fire territories may prevent mergers between municipalities and townships to provide essential services that do not involve the county at all.